 - Within walking distance to The Strip, fitness center, pool, several restaurants, spa and more located in hotel.

 Schedule & Speakers:

-8:30 – 9:00 am.
-Welcome Megan Frankl, Executive Director of National Sober Living Association.
+8:45– 9:00 am.
+Welcome Judith Roberts, President of the National Sober Living Association.

 The NSLA offers an annual national conference, as well as regional workshops and training in various aspects of the operation and leadership of sober living homes.